AtsushiSakai/googleearthplot/README.md

     gep.GenerateKMLFile(filepath="sample2.kml")

-you can see the plot when you click the generated kml file.
+you can see plots when you click the generated kml file.

 ![barchartssample.png](https://github.com/AtsushiSakai/googleearthplot/blob/master/img/barchartssample.png)